Chalcedonian schism: Justinian

 In addition to the end of the Acacian Schism, March 519 also saw the arrival in Constantinople of a group of Scythian monks from modern Dobruja, headed by John Maxentius.
 These monks held a Christology that was both Cyrillian and Chalcedonian.
 Importantly, they promoted the theopaschite formula "One of the Holy Trinity suffered in the flesh" (which had been used in 435 by Proclus in his Tome to the Armenians).
 The Scythian monks believed that, since Christ's hypostasis which suffered in the flesh was the pre-existent hypostasis of the Logos, and since there is one Son, not two, their theopaschite formula was a necessary litmus test for orthodoxy.
 After campaigning unsuccessfully for the adoption of their formula in Constantinople, they also went to Rome to present their case before Pope Hormisdas.
 Although they met support there (such as from Fulgentius of Ruspe and their fellow Scythian Dionysius Exiguus), Hormisdas eventually decided that their theopaschite formula was unnecessary and expelled them from Rome.
 However, they won the support of Justinian, who became convinced that their formula was the key to religious unity in the empire.

 Justinian was an ambitious man with a keen interest in theology.
 He had a grand vision to restore the empire, which involved reuniting the East and West and bringing all his subjects to the one orthodox faith.
 His reign during the 530s was almost miraculously successful: He published masterpieces of Roman law like the Digest, Institutes, Novellae, and Code of Laws (which included a theopaschite confession of faith in its preamble).
-He built the Hagia Sophia as a church for all his Christian subjects, and it remains the largest Orthodox cathedral ever completed.
+He built the Hagia Sophia as a church for all his Christian subjects, and it remains the second-largest Orthodox cathedral ever completed.
 His general Belisarius reconquered Africa and Italy, bringing the Byzantine Empire to the greatest territorial extent in its history.
 Thus, his early religious policies were set against an optimistic backdrop.